University of Santo Tomas: History

 UST was given the title "Royal" by King Charles III of Spain in 1785, in recognition of the university's loyalty in defending Manila against the British troops.
-In 1974, then prince Juan Carlos I of Spain visited UST and was conferred doctor of laws honoris causa and the title Royal Patron, as a revival of the tradition dating back to 1680 when King Charles II of Spain was named the first patron.
-Queen Sofia of Spain, who visited with her husband in 1974, came back in 2012.
-In 1902, UST was officially declared a "pontifical university” by virtue of the Quae Mari Sinico, an apostolic constitution signed by Pope Leo XIII.
-As a pontifical university, UST has been visited by the pope four times since the 1970, Pope Paul VI in 1970, Pope John Paul II in 1981 and 1995, and by Pope Francis in 2015.
-During the quadricentennial celebration in 2011, Pope Benedict XV sent a special envoy and gave a video message.
-In 1947, Pope Pius XII bestowed the appellate name “The Catholic University of the Philippines."
+In 1974, then prince King Juan Carlos I of Spain visited UST and was conferred doctor of laws honoris causa and the title Royal Patron, as a revival of the tradition dating back to 1680 when King Charles II of Spain was named the first patron.
+Queen Sofía of Spain, who visited with her husband in 1974, came back in 2012.

+In 1902, UST was officially declared a pontifical university by the Quae Mari Sinico, an apostolic constitution signed by Pope Leo XIII.
+As a pontifical university, UST has been visited by the pope four times since 1970, Pope Paul VI in 1970, Pope John Paul II in 1981 and 1995, and by Pope Francis in 2015.
+During the quadricentennial year in 2011, Pope Benedict XVI sent a special envoy and gave a video message.
+In 1947, Pope Pius XII bestowed the appellate name The Catholic University of the Philippines.

-UST's first Filipino rector was Leonardo Legaspi who served UST from 1971 to 1977.
-In 2019, UST had 40,375 students enrolled.
+UST's first Filipino rector was Leonardo Legaspi, who served UST from 1971 to 1977.
+At the onset of martial law in the Philippines in 1972, he issued guidelines from a Department Order about the Marcos martial law and sought the help of the faculty members for the maintenance of discipline imposed by the government.
+The Varsitarian continued to operate during martial law, even when several national newspapers were shut down.
+The UST administration cautioned The Varsitarian against publishing anti-government sentiments, but the publication still urged the students to resist the dictatorship.
+The student council from the Faculty of Arts and Letters became the first legitimate student government in the country since martial law was declared.

 UST's recognition as the oldest extant university in the Philippines was disputed by the University of San Carlos.
-Since its establishment, the UST's academic life was interrupted only twice; from 1898 to 1899, during the Philippine Revolution against Spain, and from 1942 to 1945, during the Japanese occupation of the country.
-On December 1, 2010, the House of Representatives passed Resolution No. 51, "Resolution Congratulating the University of Santo Tomas on the occasion of its Quadricentennial Anniversary in 2011.", which read "founded on April 28, 1611 by Archbishop Miguel de Benavides" and "has the oldest extant university charter in the Philippines and Asia."
+Since its establishment, the UST's academic life has been interrupted only twice; from 1898 to 1899, during the Philippine Revolution against Spain, and from 1942 to 1945, during the Japanese occupation of the country.
+On December 1, 2010, the House of Representatives passed Resolution No. 51, "Resolution Congratulating the University of Santo Tomas on the occasion of its Quadricentennial Anniversary in 2011," which read "founded on April 28, 1611, by Archbishop Miguel de Benavides" and "has the oldest extant university charter in the Philippines and Asia."

+In the first term of 2025–2026, 44,812 students enrolled in the university.
+There are 37,370 students in the undergraduate and graduate programs, while 7,442 are enrolled in the basic education units (education high school, education senior high school, UST high school and UST senior high school).